 Weaving Philanthropy through Generations of a Family

-A Donor-Advised Fund helps a family give grants that reflect the interests of four generations
+A donor advised fund at Austin Community Foundation helps a family give grants that reflect the interests of four generations

 “My parents cared deeply that after they were gone there would be a common thread for my family that would cause us to get together regularly,” Steve Saunders says.
 Saunders and his family make grants that reflect the interests of three generations, choosing the ease of a Donor-Advised Fund over operating a family foundation.